GamehunterKaan/PowerShell-Network-Scanner/README.md

 # PowerShell-Network-Scanner
-This is a PowerShell Script that scans the local network to find alive hosts.
+This is a PowerShell Script that scans the local network to find alive hosts and their open ports between 1-1024.

 <h2>Quick use:</h2>